 Every family will hear from at least two Read to Lead staff members each week as a way to check-in and keep them informed of any HDCE meal delivery changes.

 Read to Lead staff are also using Zoom video chat to check in and read stories to our students.

 We are keeping track of all current resources in the Chattanooga area that may be useful to our adult Alton Park residents.
 We communicate with residents throughout the week via calls and texts.

-We are also providing a 30 day supply of food and cleaning supplies to limit person-to-person contact.
+We are also providing a fresh produce boxes and cleaning supplies to limit person-to-person contact.
 During our weekly calls, we provide information about local resources about unemployment benefits.

-As of June 26, we have provided 96 supply packages, 470 suppers, and 669 weekly check-in calls to seniors.
-We have also provided local resource information to 2,068 adults.
+As of August 7, we have provided 120 supply packages, 1, 522 suppers, and 1,014 weekly check-in calls to seniors.
+We have also provided 420 adults with fresh produce boxes and 2,275 adults with local resource information.

 Partnership Food Pantry

 Our food pantry is still open on Monday, Wednesday,

 and Friday.
 Please call 211 to learn more.
 Once you're approved, please come to the front door and wait for a staff member to assist you.